-Anyone looking for simple, affordable coverage – SafetyWing doesn’t offer a pile of customization options (actually, it doesn’t offer any), but for some, that’s a plus.
+Anyone Looking for Simple, Affordable Coverage — SafetyWing Nomad Insurance doesn’t offer a pile of customization options, but for some, that’s a plus.
 It’s straightforward, easy to understand, and priced competitively.

-Nomads and long-term travelers – SafetyWing offers an affordable and practical solution to the long-term traveler or digital nomad.
-Because it renews automatically every 28 days, you don’t need to worry about specifying a coverage termination date if your trip is open-ended.
-Coverage must begin outside your home country, but every 90 days, you’re covered for an incidental trip home lasting up to 30 days (15 days for the U.S.).
-This works really well for people who are spending extended periods of time outside their home country.
+Nomads and Long-Term Travelers Needing Emergency Medical Coverage — SafetyWing offers an affordable, practical solution to the long-term traveler or digital nomad.
+Because Nomad Insurance renews automatically every 28 days, you don’t need to worry about specifying a coverage termination date if your trip is open-ended.
+Coverage must begin outside your home country, but every three months, you’re covered for an incidental trip home lasting up to 30 days (15 days for the U.S.).
+This works really well for people who are spending extended periods outside their home country.

-Families — Because SafetyWing includes free coverage for one kid per adult, it’s a great deal for families.
+Families — Because Nomad Insurance includes free coverage for one kid per adult, it’s a great deal for families.
 Remember, this only applies to children who are older than 14 days and younger than 10 years, and only for a maximum of two kids.
 If you go the Remote Health route, you can add dependents, including newborns.

-Travelers looking for trip cancellation – SafetyWing doesn’t include trip cancellation insurance.
-While a lack of trip cancellation also means the premiums can be lower, if trip cancellation is important to you, you’ll need to look elsewhere.
-(Psst …you may want to check out these Chase Sapphire Preferred benefits!)
+Travelers Looking for Trip Cancellation — Neither SafetyWing policy includes trip cancellation insurance.
+If that’s a deal-breaker, you’ll need to look elsewhere.
+(Psst …you might want to check out these Chase Sapphire Preferred benefits!)

-People with pre-existing medical conditions – Not saying you should skip it, but travelers with pre-existing medical conditions need to be wary of SafeyWing’s two-year look-back period.
+People With Pre-Existing Medical Conditions — Not saying you should skip it, but travelers with pre-existing medical conditions need to be wary of the two-year look-back period on Nomad Insurance.
 This is important because it means any conditions for which you’ve sought treatment or had symptoms in the past two years won’t be covered.
 That’s a long time.
 Other providers have much shorter look-back periods.
 Remote Health might cover pre-existing conditions on a case-by-case basis.

-You can purchase SafetyWing Travel Insurance online for a minimum of 5 and a maximum of 364 days.
-People who are traveling long term, though, have the option of buying and renewing in 28-day (4-week) increments.
+You can purchase SafetyWing Nomad Insurance online upfront for a minimum of five and a maximum of 364 days.
+People who are traveling long term, though, have the option of buying and renewing in 28-day (four-week) increments.

-If you opt for the subscription-style setup, your credit card will be charged 3 days before your coverage renews.
-You can cancel within that 3-day window and get a full refund.
+If you opt for the subscription-style setup, your credit card will be charged three days before your coverage renews.
+You can cancel within that three-day window and get a full refund.
 If you want to cancel once a renewal has kicked in, you’ll have to pay a $25 cancellation fee.

 You can keep renewing every month up until 364 days.
 After that, you’ll have to buy a new policy.
-It should be noted that you can purchase insurance even after you’ve started your trip.
+Note that you can purchase insurance even after you’ve started your trip.

 How to Make a Claim

 Tokio Marine handles claims and is available around the clock to provide assistance.
-To file a claim, you fill out a claimant’s statement (available on the website) and upload it to the online portal along with photos of your receipts.
+To file a claim, fill out a claimant’s statement (available on the website) and upload it to the online portal along with photos of your receipts.
 You can also mail the form along with the original itemized bill and payment receipts.

 You have 60 days from the last day of coverage to submit a claim.
-The exception to that is if medical treatment is administered after the insurance end date – then you have 60 days from that date.
+The exception to that is if medical treatment is administered after the insurance end date.
+In that case, you have 60 days from that date.

-Well, let’s put it this way: If you’ll be traveling outside your home country, you need travel medical insurance.
+Well, let’s put it this way: If you’re traveling outside your home country, you need travel medical insurance.
 Whether that’s SafetyWing or another provider is up to you.